carlfranklin/MauiProgram/README.md

 }
 ```

-If you look at the references for CreateMauiApp, you will see how all 5 platforms entry points, are calling this method to get the MauiApp returned.
+If you look at the references for `CreateMauiApp`, you will see how all 5 platforms entry points, are calling this method to get the `MauiApp` returned.

 ![CreateMauiApp References](images/9183c0304b8fbf23518a1eb3949ccde1c49c5289ea2139af0f03f3eda3e365e9.png)